JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 * The **Recovery Phase**, where the rower returns to his starting position and the flywheel decelerates as the drag on the flywheel is slowing it down;

-As the rowing cycle always follows this fixed schema, Open Rowing Monitor models it as a finite state machine (implemented in `handleRotationImpulse` in `engine/Rower.js`).
+As the rowing cycle always follows this fixed schema, OpenRowingMonitor models it as a finite state machine (implemented in `handleRotationImpulse` in `engine/Rower.js`).

 ```mermaid
 stateDiagram-v2